Order of Lenin: Recipients

 The first Order of Lenin was awarded to the newspaper Komsomolskaya Pravda on 23 May 1930.
-Also among the first ten recipients were five industrial companies, three pilots, and the Secretary to the Central Executive Committee Avel Enukidze.
+Also among the first ten recipients were five industrial companies, three pilots, and the Secretary to the Central Executive Committee Avel Yenukidze.
 The first person to be awarded a second Order of Lenin was the pilot Valery Chkalov in 1936.
 Another pilot, Vladimir Kokkinaki, became the first to receive a third Order in 1939.

-The first five foreign recipients – who were presented with the Order on May 17, 1932 – comprised a German and four US citizens, one of whom was Frank Bruno Honey.
+The first five foreign recipients – who were presented with the Order on 17 May 1932 – comprised a German and four US citizens, one of whom was Frank Bruno Honey.
 They received the award for helping in the reconstruction of Soviet industry and agriculture, during 1931–1934.

-431,418 orders were awarded in total, with the last on 21 December 1991.
+In total, 431,418 orders were awarded, with the last on 21 December 1991.

+In 2025, multiple news agencies mistakenly reported that Russian President Vladimir Putin gave an Order of Lenin to Steve Witkoff, United States President Donald Trump's de facto Russian envoy, to in-turn pass along to Juliane Gallina, the CIA's Deputy Director for Digital Innovation, whose son (Michael Gloss) was killed in 2024 while fighting for Russia in their ongoing war with Ukraine.
+In actuality, the award given was an Order of Courage.